A Bronze Bust of John Locke.

 With Gurr Johns, London Art Consultants in 2006 - currently (February 2018) on the London Art Market.

-Unfortunately I have so far been unable to obtain any photographs of the profiles or more importantly perhaps, the back of this bust - it would be useful to see how the socle is united with the bust.
+Unfortunately I have so far been unable to obtain any photographs of the profiles or more importantly perhaps, the back of this bust - it would be very useful to see how the socle is united with the bust.

 The examination of the detail of these two busts repays close inspection - both of these busts appear very impressive (from a distance), but when seen close up the quality of the finish is surprisingly indifferent.
 I wouldn't pretend to be an expert in casting, but I would say that both of these casts came from the same mould, and are probably at least second generation - that is to say that they have been taken from an earlier original.